Bill Gates Says He's Sorry About Control-Alt-Delete - Slashdot

 Yes CTRL-ALT-DEL once upon a time was a soft reboot, but that isn't what Bill Gates is apologizing for.
 He's apologizing for having to press it to bring up the login screen.
 There is no real reaso

+99.9% of all Windows users would happily type in their password if an application popped up an authentic looking fake full screen windows login screen with the cursor flashing inside the password box.
+They're not going to press CtrlAltDel because it is already asking for their password.

+Unless companies are educating users that they must always press CtrlAltDel even if the password cursor is blinking (which most won't bother) the whole CtrlAltDel requirement is just bullshit.
+Passing it off as a security th

-It was a reacton to the Apple II reset key (Score:4, Interesting)
+It was a reacton to the Apple II reset key (Score:5, Interesting)

 The IBM PC was designed by observing the market leader (the Apple II with a Microsoft CP/M card) and copying all the good stuff while trying to avoid its problems.
 One of the problems of the Apple II was that reset was a simple key close to the return key.
 So it wasn't rare for you to type in stuff all night only to watch it all vanish due to a slightly misplaced finger.
 A popular add-on product for the Apple II was a little plastic cap for the reset key that you had to lift before you could press it.
 IBM selected three keys that were far enough apart than nobody would type by accident.